Does your dog freak out when you leave?

 It's not fully understood why some dogs suffer from separation anxiety and others don't.
-But it's important to realize that the destruction and house soiling that often occur with separation anxiety are part of a panic response.
-Your dog isn't trying to punish you for leaving him alone.
+But remember, your dog's behaviors are part of a panic response.
+Your dog isn't trying to punish you!
+They just want you to come home!

-Following are some common scenarios that can trigger separation anxiety:
+These are some of the scenarios that can trigger separation anxiety:

-- A dog accustomed to constant human companionship is left alone for the first time.
+- Being left alone for the first time.

-- A dog suffers a traumatic event (from his viewpoint), such as time at a shelter or boarding kennel.
+- Suffering a traumatic event, such as time at a shelter or boarding kennel.

-- There's a change in the family's routine or structure or the loss of a family member or other pet.
+- Change in the family's routine or structure, or the loss of a family member or other pet.

 How to treat minor separation anxiety

-- Don't make a big deal out of arrivals and departures.
-For example, when you arrive home, ignore your dog for the first few minutes then calmly pet him.
+- Don't make a big deal out of arrivals and departures — ignore your dog for the first few minutes then calmly pet them.

-- Establish a safety cue—a word or action that you use every time you leave that tells your dog you'll be back.
+- Establish a word or action that you use every time you leave that tells your dog you'll be back.

-- Consider using an over-the-counter calming product that may reduce fearfulness in dogs.
+- Consider using an over-the-counter calming product that reduces fearfulness in dogs.

 How to handle a more severe problem

 Use the techniques outlined above along with desensitization training.
 Teach your dog the sit-stay and down-stay commands using positive reinforcement.
-This training will help him learn that he can remain calmly and happily in one place while you go to another room.
+This training will help them learn that they can remain calmly and happily in one place while you go to another room.

-Create a "safe place" to limit your dog's ability to be destructive.
+Create a "safe place" to limit your dog's ability to be destructive while you’re away.
 A safe place should:

-- Confine loosely rather than strictly (a room with a window and distractions rather than total isolation)
+- Confine the dog loosely (a room with a window and toys, not total isolation)

 - Contain busy toys for distraction

-- Have dirty laundry to lend a calming olfactory cue or other safety cues.
+- Have dirty laundry to lend a calming scent cue or other safety cues

-It can take time for your dog to unlearn his panic response to your departures.
+It can take time for your dog to unlearn their panic response to your departures.
 To help you and your dog cope in the short term, consider the following interim solutions:

-- Ask your veterinarian about drug therapy.
-A good anti-anxiety drug shouldn't sedate your dog but simply reduce his overall anxiety.
+- Ask your veterinarian about drug therapy to reduce their overall anxiety.

 - Take your dog to work with you, if possible.